 The UIAA climbing grading system is the modernized version of the very first grading system introduced in 1894 by Austrian mountaineer Fritz Benesch.
 The Benesch scale used Roman numerals and ranged between level I to VII, with the latter being the hardest.
 It was later adapted and known as the Welzenbach scale.

 In 1968 it took the very catchy name of Union Internationale des Associations d’Alpinisme (UIAA for short) and has become an international grading system.
-The scale has remained almost the same but with additional grades added as more and more climbers broke the barriers of hard climbing.
+The climbing scale has remained almost the same but with additional grades added as more and more climbers broke the barriers of hard climbing.

 Originally a 6 grade scale from I to VI, the scale is now left open-ended.